 With quality items and a strong commitment to customer service, you'll be satisfied knowing your crates are curated by veterans and will make a great gift for you...
 Or that special someone.

-I said it before above, but the guys at Crate Club have the expertise to know which gear is essential for the most intense battles or life-threatening situations… and which gear is crap.
+As mentioned above, the guys at Crate Club have the expertise to know which gear is essential for the most intense battles or life-threatening situations... and which gear is crap.